plfa/plfa.github.io/src/plfa/part2/Confluence.lagda.md

 ## Substitution lemma for parallel reduction

-Our next goal is the prove the diamond property for parallel reduction.
+Our next goal is to prove the diamond property for parallel reduction.
 But to do that, we need to prove that substitution respects parallel reduction.
 That is, if
 `N ⇛ N′` and `M ⇛ M′`, then `N [ M ] ⇛ N′ [ M′ ]`.